 How you will learn

-Whilst studying on this course you will be taught in a variety of ways including lectures, field trips, practical sessions, workshops and guest speakers.
+Whilst studying on this course you will be taught in a variety of ways including lectures, field trips, practical sessions, workshops and lectures by guest speakers.
 You may also take part in a work experience placement during your studies.
 There will be opportunities to participate in a number of research projects and on field trips which are all directly linked to your programme.

 Assessment is undertaken in many different ways, such as delivering a presentation, writing an assignment, analysing a case study, completing a portfolio of evidence, or writing reports.
 There are no formal examinations required for this course.

 During your course of study we enable you to develop the managerial skills required for working in the travel and tourism sector.
-Whilst also further developing the transferable skills such as; team work, research skills, verbal and nonverbal communication, problem solving and analytical skills, which are required to work in the travel and tourism sector.
+Whilst also further developing the transferable skills, such as: team work, research skills, verbal and nonverbal communication, problem solving and analytical skills, which are required to work in the travel and tourism sector.

 Where could this course take you?

 Once you have successfully completed the course you can convert your HND into a degree by taking a one year top-up programme at a University, for example, a BSc International Tourism and Hospitality Management.

 Alternatively you could choose to move into the industry for example you could work at an airport; as cabin crew for an airline, within tour operations often overseas or in the UK; in marketing departments within tour operators or hotels; in travel agents or local authority tourism, plus there are also opportunities in Human Resource Management.